Photos By: Maxfield Bonta

 Hairpins on a steep road above the treeline permit unobstructed views of the roadway below.

 5. Nearly 8,000’ (2,438m) of straight climbing up to 14,115'/4,302m!!
 In our opinion (also supported by the FIETS Index) Pikes Peak bicycle climb is the most difficult and hardest climb by bike in Colorado.
 Mt.
-Evans is a close second, at #12 in the entire United States and Top 100 in the World.
+Evans is a close second and is #12 in the entire United States.

 Second highest cycling climb in North America.